Leucocoprinus birnbaumii: English names

 In the UK, Leucocoprinus birnbaumii has been given the recommended common name of "plantpot dapperling".
 In North America, it has also been called the "yellow parasol", "flowerpot parasol", "yellow houseplant mushroom", "lemon-yellow lepiota", or "yellow pleated parasol".

 Description

-Leucocoprinus birnbaumii is a small, yellow dapperling mushroom which is frequently found in plant pots and greenhouses.
-The fruit bodies of Leucocoprinus birnbaumii are agaricoid (mushroom-shaped) and occur singly or in small clumps.
+Leucocoprinus birnbaumii is a small, yellow dapperling mushroom.
+The fruit bodies are agaricoid (mushroom-shaped) and occur singly or in small clumps.